Yantrio/irc-whisper-lists/readme.md

 ![](options.png)

-Untick the boxes for `Play notify sound when recieving a whisper` and `Always show whisper history when recieving a whisper`
+Untick the boxes for `Play notify sound when recieving a whisper` and `Always show whisper history when recieving a whisper`.
+This stops teamspeak creating a popup box with a list of who used whisper lists recently.

 Click the `Whisper Lists` button, and another dialog should pop up